Quick Start: Webinar

 - Credentials are equivalent to the “Permit to Operate” documents posted on businesses’ walls

-- TheOrgBook’s repository of Credentials is web-searchable, listing organizations, Credentials and Credential details (claims)
+- TheOrgBook’s repository of public Credentials is web-searchable, listing organizations, Credentials and Credential details (claims)

 - The Identity Registry Network underlies the system to infuse trust

 - a decentralized Self-Sovereign Identity network based on distributed ledger technology